sidebarProducts Featured Brands

 The market for microfiber towel products, especially automotive towels, is fierce.
 With the demand for microfiber increasing in both retail and professional channels, dozens of small factories in Korea and China have sprung up, seemingly over night, to compete solely on cost.
 These factories are flooding the American market with low-cost, inferior products.

 3. Some of the inexpensive towels may also be 100% polyester or have low polyamide content.
-As a result, the towels will have little absorbency capability
+As a result, the towels will have little absorbency capability.
+Look for a 70/30, 75/25, or 80/20 blend, like Cobra Microfiber Towels.

 Before you buy a bundle of microfiber towels at a ‘bargain” price, look, feel and read the label.

 Some inexpensive microfiber detailing towels are thin and have a short nap.
-These cloths are not suitable for detailing a fine automobile.
+These cloths are ok for utility towels but not for buffing paint.

 THE IMPORTANCE OF QUALITY MICROFIBER TOWELS IN CAR CARE